making/yavi/README.md

 ##### Validating Constructor Arguments

-You can get the object only if the arguments passe the validation.
+You can get the object only if the arguments pass the validation.
 Up to 16 arguments are supported.

 ```java